tjercus/WRKT-0410/README.md

 - yellow hint of change
 - button click 'animation'
 - button to switch metric/imperial
+- start the rest-api via gulp
 - Tape coverage with coverify
 - events as constants
 - Formal flux architecture?

 ### Training
+- introduce concept of training (like a Class, only one copy) versus instances (Object, many copies which can deviate or be the same)
 - Do not save metadata like 'total', 'isVisible' etc from state to disk
-- handle feedback from Ajax/Fetch in TrainingComponent
 - disable persist button when webservice is offline
 - introduce tags
-- introduce concept of training (like a Class, only one copy) versus instances (Object, many copies which can deviate or be the same)
 - unit tests for makeTrainingTotal should loop over a list/table of testdata instead of separate tests
 - mark segment type
 - move segment up or down